General Guidelines

 Logging

-- Log any punishment that lasts longer than 1 day.
+- You are required to log any mute or ban that lasts longer than 1 day.

 - Log any punishment where you think the next one should result in a permanent ban. (i.e. if you administered a Final Warning).